Trump administration finalizes oil drilling plan in Alaska wildlife refuge | Headlines

 Trump administration finalizes oil drilling plan in Alaska wildlife refuge

 The Trump administration on Monday finalized a plan to allow oil and gas drilling in Alaska's Arctic National Wildlife Refuge, putting it on track to issue decades-long leases in the pristine wilderness area before a potential change in U.S. leadership.
 The energy industry and Alaska Governor Michael Dunleavy said opening ANWR to drilling would create jobs and boost the state's economy, which is reliant on oil production.
-Democrats and green groups, meanwhile, criticized the move as a giveaway to Big Oil that would harm the Arctic's unique ecosystem and native people.
+Democrats including presidential hopeful Joe Biden and green groups criticized the move as a giveaway to Big Oil that would harm the Arctic's unique ecosystem and native people.

 The Interior Department could hold a sale of oil and gas leases in ANWR by the end of the year, Secretary David Bernhardt said on a conference call with reporters.
 A Republican-passed tax bill in 2017 opened the area to oil and gas leasing, a key pillar of U.S. President Donald Trump's agenda to expand fossil fuel production.
 However, lease sales in the state have been weak for most of the last decade, and statewide production has dropped steadily for the past 30 years.